Todor Kobakov: Commercials

-Indie Collaborations
+Artist collaborations

 In 2003, Kobakov wrote the string arrangements for indie pop band Stars critically acclaimed sophomore album Set Yourself On Fire.
 Kobakov gained considerable attention when Pitchfork Media gave the album an 8.4 rating stating that "it might be the best orchestral pop album of the past year".
-Kobakov went on to score string arrangements for other prominent Canadian indie artists including Metric, Emily Haines, k-os, Sarah Slean, Lindy, Small Sins and Dan Mangan.
+Kobakov went on to score string arrangements for other prominent Canadian indie artists including Metric, Emily Haines, k-os, Sarah Slean, Lindy, Small Sins, and Dan Mangan.
 Kobakov has toured as a keyboardist with Emily Haines and The Soft Skeleton, Luke Doucet and Small Sins.
 In 2007, Kobakov and Lindy Vopnfjörð formed the indie rock band Major Maker.
 Their song "Rollercoaster" was licensed to a television commercial, which propelled the song to a Top 40 radio hit in Canada and a Canadian distribution deal with EMI Music Canada.
 That same year Kobakov was named "Toronto's Best Keyboardist" by Now Magazine.

 In July 2010, Metric enlisted Kobakov to compose a string version of their breakthrough album Fantasies to be performed at Vivid Live, a music festival held in Sydney, Australia curated by Lou Reed and Lori Anderson.
 Kobakov accompanied Haines to the festival where she performed the songs accompanied by a string quartet.
 Kobakov also played piano as Haines and Lou Reed performed Reed's song "Perfect Day".
 Metric also commissioned Kobakov to compose a string version of "Eclipse (All Yours)", the theme song from the movie The Twilight Saga: Eclipse which Metric co-wrote with Howard Shore.
 Kobakov's arrangements can also be heard on Metric's iTunes Live Session album released on January 4, 2011.
 Canadian hip-hop artist k-os commissioned Kobakov to compose string arrangements for his MTV Unplugged performance on March 31, 2011.

-Film Scores
+Film scores

 Kobakov has composed eight film scores to date.
 His third film score of 2011 was for Fury, a neo-noir thriller starring Samuel L. Jackson, directed by David Weaver and released in 2012.
 Kobakov's film scores often combine piano, modern orchestration and electronic sounds.
 Kobakov's first film score was for the 2007 hipster comedy Young People Fucking which received significant media attention at the 2007 Toronto International Film Festival and further publicity when it was singled out by Stephen Harper while the Canadian Prime Minister was campaigning for his controversial Bill C-10 proposal.
 Kobakov has since gravitated to darker, grittier films such as Fury, Cold Blooded, Monster Brawl, Pinkville, Sympathy, and Hit List, 2011.

 In addition to his commercial and film work, Kobakov has scored television documentaries including Mega Heist which aired on The Discovery Channel and High Impact which aired on History Channel.
-In 2021, he scored the documentary film A.rtificial I.mmortality, for which he won the Canadian Screen Music Award for best original score for a documentary feature film.
+In 2021, he scored the documentary film Artificial Immortality, for which he won the Canadian Screen Music Award for best original score for a documentary feature film.

+He won the Canadian Screen Award for Best Original Score at the 11th Canadian Screen Awards in 2023 for Brother.